hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialization and Ranking.md

 ## First, the Cards

 For a game like this to work we need a way to store the game's cards somewhere where it will be easy to access, manage, and edit them.
-For this, we'll use the platform's mongo database.
+For this, we'll use the platform's Mongo database.

 First, head over to the NoSQL tab.
 Click the 'Create' tab and create three runtime collections.
 Call these collections *commonCards*, *rareCards*, and  *legendaryCards*.